primer/react/.changeset/bright-foxes-hunt.md

 '@primer/react': minor
 ---

-Adding in an additional optional prop, footer, to the SelectPanel that will be rendered as a sticky footer at the bottom of the item list.
+SelectPanel: Added footer prop that renders a sticky footer at the bottom of the item list.